Skip to content

 What is the Success Rate of Hair Transplants?

-Studies such as “Review of Factors Affecting the Growth and Survival of Follicular Grafts,” published in the National Library of Medicine, emphasise the importance of the patient’s health status, hair characteristics, and surgical technique when it comes to the potential success of hair transplants.
+Studies such as “Review of Factors Affecting the Growth and Survival of Follicular Grafts,” published in the National Library of Medicine, emphasise the importance of the patient’s health status, hair characteristics, and surgical technique for the potential success of hair transplants.
 These studies report that the survival rates of transplanted follicles typically range from 90% to above 100%, suggesting a potentially high level of efficacy in hair transplantation when performed under ideal conditions.

 Am I a Suitable Candidate for Hair Transplants?

-Even after implementing several hair loss treatments such as topical treatment applications or taking oral medication, hair growth can still be an issue that makes one uncomfortable till it affects their quality of life.
-And while balding is indeed common amongst male and female pattern hair loss, surgical hair transplantation becomes an option when it progresses into a permanent issue or affects too much of the scalp area.
-However, not all individuals experiencing hair loss and balding are suitable candidates for hair transplant treatments, as stated in journal articles published in the National Library of Medicine.
+Even after implementing several hair loss treatments, such as topical treatment applications or taking oral medication, hair growth can still be an issue that makes one uncomfortable, until it affects their quality of life.
+And while male and female pattern hair loss is common, surgical hair transplantation becomes an option when it progresses to a permanent issue or affects a large area of the scalp.
+However, not all individuals experiencing hair loss and balding are suitable candidates for hair transplant treatments, as stated in journal articles published in the National Library of Medicine

 Age